 The “prison-based gerrymandering” happening within Wisconsin and around the country has reshaped our democracy, she reported, affecting political representation and the distribution of power and resources.

-Haverty’s report also talks about the personal impact on families separated from their loved ones by prison walls and town borders.
+Haverty’s report also talked about the personal impact on families separated from their loved ones by prison walls and town borders.

 Marquette students Lucie Sullivan, Robyn DiGiacinto, and Claire Hyman aided in the research on prison gerrymandering, from data collection to recording interviews out in the field.